Mihonarium/nanosystems/docs/index.md

 -Association of American Publishers

+***

 # Nanosystems

 ## Molecular Machinery, Manufacturing, and Computation

-K. Eric Drexler<br/>Research Fellow<br/>Institute for Molecular Manufacturing<br/>Palo Alto, California
+**K. Eric Drexler**<br/>Research Fellow<br/>Institute for Molecular Manufacturing<br/>Palo Alto, California

-A WILEY-INTERSCIENCE PUBLICATION

-John Wiley \& Sons, Inc.

-NEW YORK - CHICHESTER - BRISBANE - TORONTO - SINGAPORE
+> A WILEY-INTERSCIENCE PUBLICATION<br/>John Wiley \& Sons, Inc.<br/>NEW YORK - CHICHESTER - BRISBANE - TORONTO - SINGAPORE

+***

 Excerpt from "There's Plenty of Room at the Bottom" by Richard P. Feynman (C) 1960 by Engineering \& Science, California Institute of Technology; used with permission.

-In recognition of the importance of preserving what has been written, it is a policy of John Wiley \& Sons, Inc. to have books of enduring value published in the United States printed on acid-free paper, and we exert our best efforts to that end.
+*In recognition of the importance of preserving what has been written, it is a policy of John Wiley \& Sons, Inc. to have books of enduring value published in the United States printed on acid-free paper, and we exert our best efforts to that end.*

 Copyright (C) 1992 by John Wiley \& Sons, Inc.